mayankdhyani97/ttjc-blog-managment-system/README.md

 /templates/post.ejs line no:33

-if like it please leave review and thumbsup :-0
+if you like it please leave review and give thumbs-up :-0